davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 # SQL data exploration - Weatherline

-I've been going to the Lake District for a number of years and the most reliable weather reports I've experienced are provided on the Lake District Weatherline website.
-This website hosts forecasts, text reports and photographs to help understand the conditions in the Lake District National Park.

-A Weatherline Fell top assessor records weather conditions each day throughout the winter season by climbing Helvellyn in the centre of the Lake District.
+Weatherline Lake District is an organization which employs Fell top assessors to record the weather conditions each day throughout the winter season.
+The fell top assessors climb Helvellyn in the centre of the Lake District and take weather readings, photographs and record the ground conditions to offer advice to visitors to the Lake District national park.
 Helvellyn is the third largest mountain in England at 950m and is a popular mountain for walkers throughout the year.
 For archival purposes the data that the Weatherline Fell top assessors record is hosted on their website and this has allowed me to explore the data in detail as shown below.

 Credit for this data goes to the Lake District National Park Authority.